comprobo25/comprobo25.github.io/assignments/final_project.md

 * Project Proposal (5%)
 * Poster / demo (5%)
 * Code (functionality, design, documentation) (30%)
 * Website.
 Includes project stories (or blog) and project documentation.
-(7.5% for blog entry 1, 7.5% for blog entry 2, 10% for the final project documentation).
+(10% for milestone entry 1, 10% for milestone entry 2, 10% for the final project documentation).
-* Ethics and Responsible Use Statement (15%)
+* Ethics and Responsible Use Statement (10%)
 * YOGA (20%)

 ## Project Proposal (due 1pm am on Tuesday 11/8).